andrewjmeier/TableTop.JS/README.md

     module.exports = CheckerView;

 That's all we need for the view for the rest of the tutorial.
 The rest of the logic is handled by the framework.
 It recognizes the board type and can draw the board and tokens accordingly.

-Now, you should be able to load your test.html file and see a checkerboard drawn.
-If not, go back and make sure you didn't miss anything.
-Note that even though we told the framework how we want our tokens drawn, it recognizes that we haven't added any to the board and therefor doesn't draw them.
+**You should be able to load your test.html file and see a checkerboard drawn.** If not, go back and make sure you didn't miss anything.
+Note: even though we told the framework how we want our tokens drawn, it recognizes that we haven't added any to the board and therefor doesn't draw them.

 Next, let's create our "tokens".
 Tokens are the movable, actionable objects that belong to players.
 In a game like checkers, they're our pieces.
 In a game like monopoly, it's the literal token that represents your player.